ajs-xmr/minimal-mistakes/_pages/register.md

   nav: "sidebar"
 ---

-Tickets will be up for sale soon™.
-[Follow us on Twitter](https://twitter.com/monerokon) or join the [Telegram group]{https://t.me/monerokon} to stay up to date with latest announcements.
+Tickets will be up for sale soon™

+[Follow us on Twitter](https://twitter.com/monerokon) or join the [Telegram group](https://t.me/monerokon) to stay up to date with latest announcements.